kjm9198/TPO_3/README.md

-This project was made on 16th of June 2023
+This project was made on 16th of April 2023

 Client-Server Time Processing Application